guicassolato/tothom/README.md

 - Markdown preview (<kbd>⇧ ⌘ P</kbd></kbd> _Tothom: Markdown Preview_)
 - <kbd>▶️</kbd> _Run in terminal_ actions for code blocks (auto-generated)
+- Alternative to run code blocks in a separate shell in the background (output appended to the preview)
 - GitHub styling
 - Syntax highlight for code blocks
 - Dark/light mode